oclif/core/MIGRATION.md

 `@oclif/core` now supports separate bin scripts for production and development.

-These new bin scripts can be copied directly from our [example repository](https://github.com/oclif/hello-world/tree/main/bin).
+You can copy these new bin scripts directly from our [example repository](https://github.com/oclif/hello-world/tree/main/bin).

 ## Restore `-h`, `-v`, and `version`

 `@oclif/config` automatically added `-h` as a short flag for `--help`, `-v` as a short flag for `--version`, and `version` as an alias for `--version`.

-`@oclif/core` removes these so that you're able to use those flags for whatever you want!
-However, we've added a way to restore that functionality if you would like to keep it.
+`@oclif/core` removes these so you can now use the flags for whatever you want!
+However, we've added a way to restore that functionality if you want to keep it.

-You just need to add the `additionalHelpFlags` and `additionalVersionFlags` properties to the oclif section of your package.json:
+Simply add the `additionalHelpFlags` and `additionalVersionFlags` properties to the oclif section of your package.json:

 ```json
 {